dataloop-ai-apps/pipeline-templates/automatic_modalities_pipeline/README.md

 ## Pipeline Adjustments

 Update the input directory (master) or limit the trigger to work on a specific dataset.
-Update the trigger DQL on the Pre Modality node.
+Update the trigger DQL on the Pre-Modality node.

 ```json